-- Tuition and Non-Resident Fees: International students must pay for each semester's tuition, activities fee, housing and insurance the first week of the semester.
-Learn more about available methods of payment here.
-For more information about Payment Plans, consult the Business Office Webpage.
+- Tuition and Non-Resident Fees: International students must pay for each semester’s tuition, activities fee, housing and insurance the first week of the semester.
+Learn more about available methods of payment or for more information about Payment Plans, consult the Business Office Webpage

 - Scholarships: University scholarships will be automatically applied to your student account within 5 days of the first day of classes.

 - On Campus Housing and Meals: All freshmen under 21 years of age are required to live on campus.
 Those who begin in August must live on campus for two semesters.
 Those who begin in January must live on campus for one semester.
 Transfer students and graduate students may choose to live on- or off campus.
 They are encouraged to live on campus to make friends and become accustomed to American college life.
 For more information, visit the Residence Life Webpage.